RobWiederstein/retirementDash/README.md

 ### Step 2 Counties Tab

 The counties tab displays the filtered results in a tabular form.
-The user may select, sort and download the counties that meet his or her criteria.
+The user may select variables and sort and download the counties that meet his or her criteria.

 ### Step 3 Analysis Tab